MCxQC/Hello-World/README.md

 * **RunAtStartup:**

-true = Launch device's actions when the script starts (Default).
+true = The device's actions are launched when the script starts (default).

-false = Don't Launch device's actions when the script starts.
+false = The device's actions are not launched when the script starts.

 ### Minor differences from DeviceIDPnP 1.2.0: